 Principals of Thermal Mass Flow Meter Operation

-One of the sensors is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor, and measures the gas temperature.
+One sensor is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.
 The SAGE proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
 As gas flows by the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
 The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated sensor and the reference sensor has changed.
-Within one second the circuit will replace the lost energy by heating the flow sensor, so the overheat temperature restores.
+The circuit will replace the lost energy by heating the flow sensor within one second, so the overheat temperature restores.

 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-One of the advantages of TMFMs is that they have no moving parts which reduce maintenance and permit their use in difficult application areas including saturated gas.
+One of the advantages of TMFMs is that they have no moving parts, which reduce maintenance and permit their use in difficult application areas, including saturated gas.
 They also do not require temperature or pressure corrections and provide good overall accuracy and repeatability over a wide range of flow rates.
-This style of meter calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.
+This meter style calculates mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes.

-It’s clear that thermal mass flow meters excel in many conditions commonly associated with measuring greenhouse gases.
-The Sage Metering difference which is the topic of part IV of this series reveals why Sage’s meter may very well be the best choice for measuring GHG in many environmental applications.
+Thermal mass flow meters excel in many conditions commonly associated with measuring greenhouse gases.
+The Sage Metering difference, which is the topic of part IV of this series, reveals why Sage’s meter may very well be the best choice for measuring GHG in many environmental applications.

 To read the Sage Metering white paper in its entirety, visit “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters.”